Want to know how to add WordPress internal links to improve your site’s SEO?

 Internal Links Help Index Your Site

-When Google and other crawler bots are indexing you’re site, they’re accessing your site’s pages via your sitemap and by and following your internal links.
-So, while having an XML sitemap is an important part of SEO, internal links can help in the same way by assisting those crawlers in finding all your pages.
+When Google and other crawler bots are indexing your site, they’re accessing your site’s pages via your sitemap and by and following your internal links.
+So, while having an XML sitemap is an important part of SEO, internal links and can help in the same way by assisting those crawlers in finding all your pages and URLs.

 Internal Links Send Link Juice